 How can I start a coffee shop with no money?

-According to the Coffee Shops Startup blog, the most popular way to start a coffee shop with no money is by crowdfunding.
+According to the Coffee Shops Startup blog, crowdfunding is the most popular way to start a coffee shop with no money.
 After writing the business plan and setting a target for startup costs, create a website and social media accounts for your coffee shop to receive support from people.

 What are some coffee shop business ideas?

-Find a business that will give you a share-space for a small rental fee.
+2. Find a business that will give you a shared space for a small rental fee.

 Want more insight into opening your own coffee shop?
 Click here for even more details.